AgoraIO-Community/AgoraWinRT/README_en.md

 UWP->>SDK: AgoraUWP.AgoraRtc.RequestCameraAccess
 Note left of UWP: Initialization
 UWP->>SDK: new AgoraUWP.AgoraRtc
-Note left of UWP: Set to use external audio source UWP->>SDK: SetExternalAudioSource
+Note left of UWP: Set to use an external audio source UWP->>SDK: SetExternalAudioSource
 Note left of UWP: Join the channel
 UWP->>SDK: JoinChannel